PaulGibes/ReadMeGenerator/README.md

 ## Description

 This project is designed to quickly and easy create README.md files.
-With a single terminal command and after answering a few questions, a file will be created with the user's inputs!
+The goal of this project is to avoid writing the same code to create similar README files.

 ## Table of Contents